Large deviations of the empirical flow for continuous time Markov chains: Notation and results

 where we understand $r(x,x)=0$.
 We recall some basic facts from \cite{N}, see in particular Section~3.5 and Theorem 3.8.1 there.
 Assuming (A1) and irreducibility (A3), assumptions (A2) and (A4) together are equivalent to the fact that all states are positive recurrent.
 In (A4) one could remove the assumption of uniqueness of the invariant probability measure, since for an irreducible Markov chain there can be at most only one.
 Under the above assumptions, $\pi(x)>0$ for all $x \in V$, the Markov chain starting with distribution $\pi$ is stationary (i.e.\ its law is left invariant by time-translations), and the ergodic theorem holds, i.e.\ for any bounded function $f: V \to \bb R$ and any initial distribution

 where $\langle\pi,f\rangle$ denotes the expectation of $f$ with respect to $\pi$.
 Finally, we observe that if $V$ is finite then (A1) and (A2) are automatically satisfied, while (A3) implies (A4).

 We consider $V$ endowed with the discrete topology and the associated Borel $\sigma$-algebra given by the collection of all the subsets of $V$.
 Given $x\in V$, the distribution of the Markov chain $\xi^x_t$ starting from $x$, is a probability measure on the Skorohod space $D(\bb R_+;V)$ that we denote by $\bb P_x$.
 The expectation with respect to $\bb P_x$ is denoted by $\bb E_x$.
-In the sequel we consider $D(\bb R_+;V)$ equipped with the canonical filtration, the Skorohod topology, and the completion of the associated Borel $\sigma$--algebra with respect to $\bb P_x$, $x\in V$.
+In the sequel we consider $D(\bb R_+;V)$ equipped with the Skorohod topology, the associated Borel $\sigma$--algebra, and the canonical filtration.
 The canonical coordinate in $D(\bb R_+;V)$ is denoted by $X_t$.
 The set of probability measures on $V$ is denoted by $\mc P(V)$ and it is considered endowed with the topology of weak convergence and the associated Borel $\sigma$-algebra.
 Since $V$ has the discrete topology, the weak convergence of $\mu_n$ to $\mu$ in $\mc P (V)$ is equivalent to the pointwise convergence of $\mu_n(x)$ to $\mu(x)$ for any $x\in V$.